Estonia

 Euro (€) (EUR)

 Present-day Estonia has been inhabited since at least 9,000 BC.
-The medieval indigenous population of Estonia was one of the last pagan civilisations in Europe to adopt Christianity following the Northern Crusades in the 13th century.[22]
-The distinct Estonian national identity, surviving more than six centuries of rule by the Teutonic Order, Denmark, Sweden, Poland–Lithuania and the Russian Empire, gained new momentum with the Estonian national awakening in the mid-19th century.
-This culminated in the 1918 Estonian Declaration of Independence from the then-warring Russian and German empires.
-Democratic throughout most of the interwar period, Estonia declared neutrality at the outbreak of World War II, but the country was repeatedly contested, invaded, and occupied, first by the Soviet Union in 1940, then Nazi Germany in 1941, and ultimately reoccupied in 1944 by, and annexed into, the USSR as an administrative subunit (Estonian SSR).
-Throughout Soviet occupation (1944-1991,[23] Estonia's de jure state continuity was preserved by diplomatic representatives and the government-in-exile.
+The medieval indigenous population of Estonia was one of the last pagan civilisations in Europe to adopt Christianity following the Northern Crusades in the 13th century.
+After centuries of foreign rule by the Teutonic Order, Denmark, Poland, Sweden, and the Russian Empire, a distinct Estonian national identity gained new momentum with the Estonian national awakening in the mid-19th century.
+This culminated in the 1918 Estonian Declaration of Independence.
+Democratic throughout most of the interwar period, Estonia declared neutrality at the outbreak of World War II, but the country was repeatedly invaded and occupied, and ultimately annexed into the USSR.
+Throughout the Soviet occupation, from World War II until 1991,[14] Estonia's de jure state continuity was preserved by diplomatic representatives and the government-in-exile.
 Following the 1988–90 "Singing Revolution" against Soviet rule, full independence was restored on 20 August 1991.